April 29, 2022

 Learn everything you need to know on choosing the best mentoring platforms in 2021.
 Get matched with the right mentor for personal and professional growth.

-5 names.
+Five names.
 All industry leaders who helped change the world.
 What did they have in common?
 They attributed part of their greatness to mentors that fostered their passions and guided them down the right path.
-Those are just 5 names.
-Multiply that by 1000 and the top 5000 icons will also, very likely, credit part of their success to their own mentors.
+Those are just five names.
+Multiply that by 1000, and the top 5,000 icons will likely credit part of their success to their mentors.

 “Like everyone, to get to where I am, I stood on the shoulders of giants.”

-Online mentorship programs are something rather new.
-Naturally, you’re looking for a map to navigate the foreign sea of mentoring software.
-In this article, we’ll go through what online mentoring platforms are, what they do, criteria for the best platforms, and recommend the six best mentoring programs you can join in 2021.
+Online mentorship programs are something relatively new.
+So naturally, you’re looking for a map to navigate the foreign sea of a mentoring software.
+This article will go through what online mentoring platforms are, what they do, the criteria for the best platforms, and recommend the seven best mentoring programs you can join in 2022.

 Online mentoring programs connect employees, entrepreneurs, and other industry newbies looking for guidance with seasoned experts who’ve been there and done that.